lkdjiin/ackr/README.markdown

   * `temp`
   * `log`

-If you really want to search into a such directory anyway, simply `cd` into it and make the search.
+If you want to search into such a directory anyway, simply `cd` into it and make the search.

 ### Caveats